gospel-desk/www.logstown.com/the-twelve-believers/st-zacchaeus/index.md

 ##### Luke 19:1-10

 He entered and was passing through Jericho.
 There was a man named Zacchaeus.
-He was a chief tax collector, and he was rich. <u>He was trying to see who Jesus was, and couldn’t because of the crowd, because he was short.
-He ran on ahead, and climbed up into a sycamore tree to see him, for he was to pass that way.</u> When Jesus came to the place, he looked up and saw him, and said to him, Zacchaeus, hurry and come down, for today I must stay at your house. <u>He hurried, came down, and received him joyfully.</u> When they saw it, they all murmured, saying, He has gone in to lodge with a man who is a sinner.
+He was a chief tax collector, and he was rich. <u class="blue">He was trying to see who Jesus was, and couldn’t because of the crowd, because he was short.
+He ran on ahead, and climbed up into a sycamore tree to see him, for he was to pass that way.</u> When Jesus came to the place, he looked up and saw him, and said to him, Zacchaeus, hurry and come down, for today I must stay at your house. <u class="blue">He hurried, came down, and received him joyfully.</u>
+When they saw it, they all murmured, saying, He has gone in to lodge with a man who is a sinner.

-Zacchaeus stood and said to the Lord, <u>Behold, Lord, half of my goods I give to the poor.
+Zacchaeus stood and said to the Lord, <u class="blue">Behold, Lord, half of my goods I give to the poor.
 If I have wrongfully exacted anything of anyone, I restore four times as much.</u>

-Jesus said to him, **Today, salvation has come to this house, because he also is a son of Abraham.
-For the Son of Man came to seek and to save that which was lost.**
+Jesus said to him, <u>Today, salvation has come to this house, because he also is a son of Abraham.
+For the Son of Man came to seek and to save that which was lost.</u>